ryanmitchell/statamic-stache-sqlite/README.md

 ### Installing
 This has intentionally not been added to packagist.

-So install add the following to your composer.json:
+So to install add the following to your composer.json:

 ```json
     "repositories": [